What's in this conversation

 AI in your design workflow

-AI in your development work
+AI in your engineering workflow

 Gaps we'd like to close with you